seonman/HarmanDeveloperDocs/docs/_build/html/_sources/iOS/hkwhub-spec.txt

 Start Session
 ^^^^^^^^^^^^^^
 Starts a new session.
-A session expires after 60 minutes of the last commands used with the SessionID.
-That is, the timeout restarts as a new REST command is handled by the HKWHub app.

-- API: GET /v1/init_session?Priority=<priority value>
+- API: GET /api/v1/init_session
+- Body
+	- username: the username
+	- password: the password

 - Response
-	- Returns a unique session id
+	- Returns a unique session token
-	- The session id will be used for upcoming requests.
+	- The session token will be used for upcoming requests.
 - Example:
 	- Request: ``http://192.168.1.10:8080/v1/init_session?Priority=100``
 	- Response: